ChrisCottier/vinify/README.md

                 f"lower(description) LIKE lower('%{note}%')")

     sql_formatted = ''
-    # This turnary takes into account if the user is querying and or or for notes
+    # This ternary takes into account if the user is querying and or or for notes
     if (notes_are_and):
         sql_formatted = ' AND '.join(statements)
     else: